top of page

 Getting to Hyde Park Street Fair

-Bicycles: A free bike corral is available during Fair hours.
-Anyone parking their bike in the corral will receive a raffle ticket entry to win a FREE Electra Cruiser bike courtesy of Idaho Mountain Touring.
-Two bikes will be raffled off on Sunday afternoon, with the winning names announced from the Main Stage.
+BICYCLES: A free bike corral is available during Fair hours.
+LOCKS ARE NOT PROVIDED.
+Anyone parking their bike in the corral will receive a raffle ticket entry to win a FREE Electra Cruiser GO e-bike (retails for $1,500!) courtesy of Idaho Mountain Touring.
+The bike will be raffled off on Sunday afternoon, with the winning name announced from the Main Stage.
 Winners do not need to be present.
 No purchase necessary.
-Raffle entries can be received by non-bike riders at the Bike Corral or at the North End Neighborhood Association Information Booth.
+Raffle entries are available by non-bike riders at the Bike Corral or at the North End Neighborhood Association Information Booth.

 Sunday: NO SERVICE

-**Due to school in session, the park & ride lot at 300 W Fort Street is not available prior to 4:15pm on Friday.
+*Due to school activities, the park & ride lot at 300 W Fort Street is not available on Friday.

 ABOUT US